flyteorg/flytekit/docs/source/design/control_plane.rst

 Waiting for Execution Completion
 ********************************

+You can use the :meth:`~flytekit.remote.remote.FlyteRemote.wait` method to synchronously wait for the execution to complete:

 .. code-block:: python

     completed_execution = remote.wait(execution)

-You can also pass in ``wait=True`` to the :method:`~flytekit.remote.FlyteRemote.execute` method to synchronously wait for the execution to complete before returning the execution object:
+You can also pass in ``wait=True`` to the :meth:`~flytekit.remote.remote.FlyteRemote.execute` method.

 .. code-block:: python

-    execution = remote.execute(flyte_entity, inputs={...}, wait=True)
+    completed_execution = remote.execute(flyte_entity, inputs={...}, wait=True)

 ********************
 Syncing Remote State
 ********************

-Use the :method:`~flytekit.remote.FlyteRemote.sync` method to sync the entity object's state with the remote state
+Use the :meth:`~flytekit.remote.remote.FlyteRemote.sync` method to sync the entity object's state with the remote state

 .. code-block:: python